High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Short women like Paula Abdul, Sarah Michelle Gellar, and Jenna Dewan wear high heels to look taller and to improve their postureShort women like Paula Abdul, Sarah Michelle Gellar, and Jenna Dewan wear high heels to look taller and to improve their posture (Credit: Shutterstock / Joe Seer / Kathy Hutchins / Tinseltown)

-As your torso leans forward, high heels can create a larger arch in your back than usual.
+Wearing high heels causes your torso to lean forward, which creates a more pronounced arch in your back than usual.

-If you’re wanting to meet someone new at the bar or club, arching your back may be a good bet- studies have shown that an arched back is more attractive to men.
+If you want to meet someone new at the bar or club, arching your back may be a good bet—studies have shown that an arched back is more attractive to men.

 When wearing heels, men are more likely to notice your arched back in the first place.